 Lundy Canyon Trail is a 5.6 mile lightly trafficked out and back trail located near Lee Vining, California that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.
 Dogs are also able to use this trail.

 Lundy Canyon is a hidden gem in the Eastern Sierras.
 Many people only think the Lundy Lake is the only attraction in this canyon.
 But they are totally wrong.
 The hike begins past the lake where the dirt road ends - trail begins.
 This is a easy hike.
 The highlight of a hike are cascading waterfalls.
 The trail is really visible the entire route.
 While hiking to the cascading waterfalls gushing with water, there is a couple hundred feet of elevation gain but nothing major.
 A very pleasant hike.
 The trail can be taken all the way up to Saddleback lake over the ridge but the waterfalls are there well before any serious climb is attempted.